sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 Numbers are employed below the bass to indicate the intervals formed between bass and each of the upper voices.

 ## The Authentic Cadence
+* Soprano: 2 - 1 or 7 - 8
+* Tenor or alto sounds the other
+* The remaining voice, tenor or alto, sounds a falling 5 - 3 close, doubling the bass dominant and supplying the third or the final triad.

+Note that

 # Chapter 12 - Tonic Confirmation '
 <mark>' Note that this chapter is marked **important** to review.</mark>